agramajo/defun/NOTES.md

 ## Notes

-1.
+1. percents

-talk about percents, we can set diffent for buy/sell it is more easy for contract if it only use integer numbers
+talk about percents, we can set different for buy/sell it is more easy for contract if it only use integer numbers

 for example MRI only has SELL taxes